Replacement value is central to home insurance pricing. Here’s why

 Most insurance companies use specialized software to calculate a home’s replacement value.

 According to Tirschler, whenever insurance companies ask a homeowner for details about their home’s age, square footage, or flooring, the answers are fed into a software program to determine replacement value.
-This is far cheaper than sending in appraisers.
+This is far cheaper than sending appraisers to your home.
 It also happens to be pretty accurate.

 “When you look at residential construction, it does become reasonably uniform,” Tirschler says.
 “When you’re choosing between different types of flooring and different types of windows, that’ll edit the cost a little bit, but it doesn’t necessarily change it a whole lot.”